About Street-O Races

 What kit do I need?

-All you should need is running kit, a pen and a watch.
-You don’t have to have a headlamp as the event is under streetlights; however, in the darker months many runners prefer to use one.
+All you should need is running kit and smartphone.
+You could also bring a watch to help you keep within the 60 minute limit and not constantly checking your phone.
+You don’t have to have a headtorch as the event is under streetlights; however, in the darker months many runners prefer to use one.
 A compass is not required!

 Will I be safe?